vimpunk/hugo-blog/content/post/servo-internals-load-url.md

 ##### Trimming the history

-Finally, if this load is in an existing browsing context, the session history is trimmed for the *top-level browsing context*, that is, *the entire frame tree*, with `trim_history`.
+Finally, since this load is in an existing browsing context, by calling `trim_history` the session history is trimmed for the *top-level browsing context* of the pipeline handling this load, that is, *its entire frame tree*.

 This is rather straight forward.
 The maximum number of loaded pipelines that may stay in memory is retrieved from the preferences ("session-history.max-length")